Mckinsey666/midterm_foodie/README.md

 ## Frontend-Backend Interaction

 The frontend uses the **fetch** method to send requests to the server (*server.js*), and the server uses **express** to handle client requests.

+## Wrapping it all up
+Used **webpack** to bundle files and **babel** to transpile files.
+## My Contributions
+- Hand crafted all server-side code.
+- Developed frontend with pure html/css and component libraries.
+- Used MongoDB to store persistent data.
+- Linked frontend-backend with **express** and **fetch**.
+- Wrote a simple login system (not sure if it is safe though...).